A comparative review of short stories “Millisent Ka Plays in Realtime” by Jason Sanford and “Cohiba” by Lucia Puenzo.

 It’s not an attractive future, but it doesn’t seem implausible either.
 The situation is well set up and the fictional (science-fictional) economic premise on which Millisent Ka’s society is based is well established.
 To begin with, at least, Jason Sanford manages to avoid the common information-dump pitfall that traps so many SF writers.
 (The necessity to explain the complex scientific/pseudo-scientific premise on which the society of the story is grounded leads too many SF writers – and film-makers – into interminable exposition.)
 I got quite excited about this story and enjoyed it, too – for more than the first half.

 This story is wonderfully descriptive of the experience of rushing from venue to venue of the festival in company with the narrator’s masterclass coursemates, the Brasiliera, oozing sex, the Basque with one leg shorter than the other, the giant Hungarian whose “stories are as exuberant as her body”.
-The crowds, sweat and smell of Cuba are well evoked, and there’s humour too, for example in the narrator’s response to the maestro.
+The crowds, sweat and smell of Cuba are well evoked.
+There’s humour too, for example in the narrator’s response to the maestro.

 Garcia Marquez is already seated at his desk.
 The Argentinean woman who arrived late, he says.
 I want today’s big idea.
 I tell him the story of a student who – for lack of ideas – decides to murder her maestro.
 He interrupts me immediately …